 label if its score is below this threshold.GOOD

-label.The main goal of the method is to reduce a possible bias that may be introduced if experts set the thresholds directly.
-Instead of setting the thresholds directly, the experts gives a list of well-known projects in the industry and specify a desired fraction for the labels.
+label.The main goal of this method is to reduce possible bias that may be introduced if experts set the thresholds directly.
+Instead of setting the thresholds directly, the experts gives a list of well-known in the industry projects and specify a desired fraction for the labels.
 At the moment, it is 20-50-30 that looks like a normal distribution.
 As a result, the thresholds don’t set a bar totally based on someone’s opinion.
-Instead, other open-source projects are compared with the real, well-known, established and trusted ones.
+Instead, other open source projects are compared with the real, well-known and trusted ones.
+The procedure for re-calculating the thresholds is described here.

-The security rating tries to evaluate the following for an open-source project:
+The security rating assesses the following factors of an open source project:

-For example, here is a detailed report that shows all sub-scores, structure and data that were used to calculate a rating for curl.
+For example, here is a detailed report that shows all sub-scores, structure and data that were used to calculate the security rating for curl.

-In the bottom of a rating report for a project, you can find a list of advices for improving its rating.
+In the bottom of a rating report for a project, you can find a list of advice for improving its rating.